wp-plugins/events-planner/readme.txt

 [Please let us know about your needs](http://help.wpeventsplanner.com/)

-*   Notification manager for creating unlimited notification types and use shortcodes to include information in the email body.
+*   Notification manager for creating unlimited notification types and use notification tags to include information in the email body.
 *   Comprehensive Discount manager
 *   Various AJAX calendar widgets
-*   and some that are a secret for now :)

 [Again, please let us know about your needs](http://help.wpeventsplanner.com/)